 7 Templestowe Rd, Bulleen

-Heide Park is the home to probably the best climbing tree in Melbourne!
-A gigantic acorn tree has grown sideways and its long branches are perfect for climbing, which develops your child’s muscles, strength, coordination, concentration, sensory input, balance and problem-solving skills.
+Heide Park is the home to probably one of the best climbing trees in Melbourne!
+Located near the river at the back of the park is a gigantic acorn tree that has literally grown sideways!
+Its long branches are perfect for climbing, which develops your child’s muscles, strength, coordination, concentration, sensory input, balance and problem-solving skills.
 There are also 15 acres of gardens and sculpture park to explore, an on-site cafe and ready access to toilets.

 2. Pound Bend, Warrandyte State Park